 The report concludes that geoengineering is not an alternative to reducing greenhouse gas emissions.
-However, it may be the only option to reduce global temperatures quickly, should it be considered necessary.
+However, it may be seen as the only option to reduce global temperatures quickly, should it be considered necessary.
 SRMGI was created to help promote the good governance of SRM, through both research and outreach.

 About the Convening Partners

-The convening partners are responsible for ensuring the smooth running of the initiative.
-They invite participants to SRMGI conferences and share responsibility for writing up the output of the meeting and any recommendations, to reflect the balance of discussions.
+The convening partners are responsible for ensuring the smooth functioning of the initiative.
+They invite participants to SRMGI conferences and share responsibility for writing up the output of the meetings and any recommendations, reflecting the breadth and depth of discussions.

-Environmental Defense Fund is a leading national nonprofit organization representing more than 700,000 members.
+Environmental Defense Fund is a leading nonprofit organization representing more than 750,000 members.
 Since 1967, we have linked science, economics and law to create innovative, equitable and cost-effective solutions to society's most urgent environmental problems.

 SRMGI has received funding from Zennström Philanthropies, the Carbon War Room and the Fund for Innovative Climate and Energy Research (FICER), although the majority of funding for the initiative comes from the Royal Society and the Environmental Defense Fund.